-The Trust has an overarching risk register.
-Trustees review the risk register as a standing agenda item at each full Trustee meeting.
-The central risk register identifies the major risks, to which each Academy is exposed, and identifying actions and procedures to mitigate those risks.
-The internal control systems and the exposure to identified risks are monitored on behalf of the Trustees at each Director meeting.
-The principal risks facing the Trust are outlined below; those facing the Academies at an operational level are addressed by its systems and by internal financial and other controls.
+The Trustees maintain a risk register identifying the major risks to which the Trust and the individual Academies are exposed, and identifying actions and procedures to mitigate those risks.
+A formal review of the risk register process is undertaken on an annual basis and the internal control systems and the exposure to said risks are monitored on behalf of the Trustees at each Resources and Audit committee meeting.
+The principal risks facing the Trust are outlined below; those facing the Trust at an operational level are addressed by its systems and by internal financial and other controls.

-The Trustees report that the Trust's financial and internal controls conform to guidelines issued by the ESFA, and that improvements to the wider framework of systems dealing with business risk and risk management are in place and formally documented.
+The Trustees report that the Trust's financial and internal controls conform to guidelines issued by the ESFA, and that improvements to the wider framework of systems dealing with business risk and risk management strategy continue to be made and formally documented.